pmwoodward3/TorrentReport/README.md

 _\***\*\*\*\*\*** This project is an active work in progress\***\*\*\*\*\***_

+## Frontend

+- React 16
+- Redux
+- React router
+- Web Workers
+- Axios
+- _**New Addition!**_ Styled-Components
+- _**Formerly**_ SASS with post-css

 ## Backend

 Using Node.js with express, sequelize, postgres, and puppeteer (the headless chrome utility) in our scraping. we can have our application serve up database queries and perform our information gathering.

 #### Technologies & Frameworks

-* Server: Express, body-parser
+- Server: Express, body-parser
-* Persistance: GraphQL _planned_ , Sequelize, Postgres
+- Persistance: GraphQL _planned_ , Sequelize, Postgres
-* Authentication: Passport, Passport-Google
+- Authentication: Passport, Passport-Google
-* Testing: Mocha, Chai
+- Testing: Mocha, Chai

 ### Information Gathering (aka reporterAgent)